A Balanced Saddle

 Basic saddle fit concepts must be part of every rider’s “Basic Rider Training”.

 Exploring saddle fit with your horse can be fun, interesting and quite the eye-opener… I am happy to help you with your saddle fit questions.

-As a horse wellness specialist, saddle fit is an important topic for me.
+As a horse wellness specialist and certified Passier® saddle fitter, saddle fit is an important topic for me.
 An uncomfortable horse cannot perform well.
-To book your custom Passier saddle fitting or an evaluation of your current saddles, please contact me.
+To book your custom Passier saddle fitting or an evaluation of your current saddles or saddles you may consider for purchase, please contact me.